Kinetic theory of binary particles with unequal mean velocities and non-equipartition energies: Results and discussion

 \section{Results and discussion}

 We now evaluate our theory predictions by comparing with the previous works.
 In order to particularize the general results given in the the above section, we adopt the typical fluidized bed conditions used in Ref. \cite{ISI:000187361700002}.
-The parameters include masses $m_{i}=2.79e-10~kg$, $m_{j}=6.62e-10~kg$, diameters $d_{i}=d_{j}=5e-4~m$, the restitution coefficients $e_{ij}=e_{i}=e_{j}=0.9$, the granular temperature ranges from $1.5e-11~kg~m^{2}/s^{2}$ to $10e-11 ~kg~m^{2}/s^{2}$, the volume fractions $\varepsilon_{i}=\varepsilon_{j}=0.25$, $\varepsilon_{max}=0.638$.
+The parameters include masses $m_{i}=2.79\times10^{-10}~kg$, $m_{j}=6.62\times10^{-10}~kg$, diameters $d_{i}=d_{j}=5\times10^{-4}~m$, the restitution coefficients $e_{ij}=e_{i}=e_{j}=0.9$, the granular temperature ranges from $1.5\times10^{-11}~kg~m^{2}/s^{2}$ to $10\times10^{-11} ~kg~m^{2}/s^{2}$, the volume fractions $\varepsilon_{i}=\varepsilon_{j}=0.25$, $\varepsilon_{max}=0.638$.

 We begin with the collision frequency $N_{ij}$ which presents the number of collisions between particles of species $i$ and $j$ per unit time and per unit volume. $N_{ij}$ is expected to be equal to $N_{ji}$ due to the symmetric character in collisions.
-So this implies that the expression of $N_{ij}$ can not contain the odd power of $B$.
+In the $N_{ij}$ expression, the parameters $A$ and $D$ are symmetric about $i$ and $j$, but $B$ is not.
+To ensure symmetry of $N_{ij}$, the expression of $N_{ij}$ should only contain even powers of $B$.
+Our result ( Eq. (\ref{collisionfreqresult})) agrees well with this.
 Fig. (\ref{collsionfre}) plot $3D$ surfaces of scaled collision frequency of Eq. (\ref{collisionfreqresult}) in terms of granular temperature of two species and comparison with previous results \cite{PhysRevE.64.061301,ISI:000187361700002}. $N_{ij}$ is scaled by $d^{2}_{ij}n_{i}n_{j}g$ considering that $N_{ij}$ vary greatly in different value of the Enskog factors (here, denoted by $g$).
 Three surfaces intersect at line $\theta_{i}=\theta_{j}$.
-Furthermore, we can observe that our surfaces are higher than the Huilin's prediction and lower than Rahanman's when $\theta_{i}>\theta_{j}$.
-This is expected as the Huilin's profile can only be applied in energy equipartition systems as pointed in \cite{ISI:000229306300005}, which may underestimate the collision frequencies, whereas Rahaman's hypothesis implies all the collisions happen in a plane, which obviously overestimates the collision frequency.
+Furthermore, we can observe that our surfaces are higher than the Lu's prediction and lower than Rahanman's when $\theta_{i}>\theta_{j}$.
+This is expected as the Lu's profile can only be applied in energy equipartition systems as pointed in \cite{ISI:000229306300005}, which may underestimate the collision frequencies, whereas Rahaman's hypothesis implies all the collisions happen in a plane, which obviously overestimates the collision frequency.
 When $\theta_{i}<\theta_{j}$, The value of Eq. (\ref{collisionfreqresult}) is still smaller than Rahanman's results.
-Variation or error of $N_{ij}$ of Huilin's results become large due to negative B.
+Variation or error of $N_{ij}$ of Lu's results become large due to negative B.